codeparticle/rdx/README.md

       enabled: true | false, // defaults to true.
       options: {...optionsThatGoStraightToReduxSaga}
     },
-    // whether to return mapActions and mapState as well from the store. defaults to true. provideMappers?: true | false
     // optional function that you can provide to wrap reducers in your app for setups that require it
     // defaults to id
     wrapReducersWith?: x => x